tensorflow/transform/examples/sentiment.md

 dataset and shuffled.

-Since the input data uses separate files for each review (with separate directories for positive and negative reviews), this example does not use a coder provided by `tf.Transform` to produce data read by `tf.Transform`.
+Since the input data uses separate files for each review (with separate directories for positive and negative reviews), this example first reads in the original data and transcodes it into `tf.Example`s in `TFRecords`.
+Then we use a pre-canned [TFXIO](https://tensorflow.devsite.corp.google.com/tfx/tfx_bsl/api_docs/python/tfx_bsl/public/tfxio) to read those `tf.Example`s into what TFT accepts.
-Instead, the data is produced directly by the Beam pipeline in the form of a `PCollection` of dictionaries.

-Caution: The format of these dictionaries is not specified in the API and may change.
-When the format is specified, the documentation will be updated.

 The `tf.Transform` preprocessing is more complex.
 Unlike the Census income example, the data in this example uses a single feature for the full text of a